pgladkevich/Java-Data-Structures-and-Algorithms/proj3/gitlet/gitlet-design.md

    6. global-log: For each commit ever made, print the commit’s information.
 Output will be unordered.

-   7. find: For each commit in the tree, if the message passed in matches the message for the current commit, print the id of the commit on a new line.
+   7. find: For each commit that exists, if the message passed in matches the message for the current commit, print the id of the commit on a new line.
+        * Failure cases: If no such commit exists, prints the error message "Found no commit with that message."

    8. status: Print out names of each branch.
 If the head of the commit tree matches the head of a branch, put an asterisk next to it when printing.
 Print names of files in the addition directory, and then the files in the removal